Walk through Paintings: Egocentric World Models from Internet Priors: Related Work

 More recently, diffusion-based generative models have been adapted beyond pure synthesis to support downstream vision and control tasks — leveraging their rich priors to enable generalization to unseen domains.
 For example, in the image domain, several works~\cite{Liu_2023_ICCV,ozguroglupix2gestalt,zhao2023unleashing,ke2024repurposing} have shown that a pretrained image diffusion backbone can be used to bring several classic vision tasks into the open world.
 Video diffusion representations have been successfully adapted for video segmentation~\cite{zhu2024exploring,bagchi2025refereverything}, dynamic views synthesis~\cite{bai2025recammaster,van2024generative}, as well as for robot policy learning~\cite{hu2024video,liang2025video}, demonstrating never-before-seen levels of generalization for these tasks.
 In contrast, in world model learning, most of the approaches -- while adopting the video diffusion objective -- utilize custom model design, limiting the benefits of pre-trained representations.

-\smallsec{Evaluation metrics} used in video generation were originally designed for image fidelity or distributional similarity.
-Frame-level measures such as SSIM~\cite{Wang2004_SSIM} and PSNR~\cite{Mannos1974_PSNR} evaluate brightness, contrast, and structure per frame, while LPIPS~\cite{zhang2018unreasonable} compares deep features for improved perceptual alignment but lacks temporal awareness.
+\textbf{Evaluation Metrics} used in video generation were originally designed to capture image fidelity or distributional similarity.
+Frame-level measures such as SSIM~\cite{Wang2004_SSIM} and PSNR~\cite{Mannos1974_PSNR} evaluate brightness, contrast, and structure per frame, while LPIPS~\cite{zhang2018unreasonable} compares neural network features.
 Sequence-level metrics like Fréchet Video Distance (FVD)~\cite{unterthiner2018fvd}, which measures feature distribution differences using a 3D ConvNet~\cite{Carreira2017_I3D}, were later introduced to capture temporal quality.
 World modeling approaches typically adopt these metrics to evaluate predicted futures, yet high scores often fail to reflect action alignment.
 We address this gap with the Structural Consistency Score (SCS), which explicitly disentangles action-following accuracy from visual fidelity.